 “Deacon Blues” Lyrics Meaning (Steely Dan)

-Verse 1: A Life About to Change
+Verse 1: A New Chapter

 This is the day of the expanding man